FreemarketFX/FreemarketCICD/README.md

 ## Description

-Welcome to Freemarkt centralised build and release workflows
+Welcome to Freemarkt centralised build and release workflows.
+This repository hosts templates of a repeatable build and release process for a rande of languages and Azure resourcse.

 ## Status